 What help is available in a crisis?

-Emergency – If you, or someone you know, need an immediate response call the emergency services on 999.*
+Emergency – if you, or someone you know, need an immediate response call the emergency services on 999.*

-If you, or someone you know, are currently being seen by someone from a community mental health team and require urgent attention, please contact the Out of Hours Team by the number you will have been provided with.
+If you, or someone you know, is currently being seen by someone from a community mental health team and require urgent attention, please contact the Out of Hours Team by the number you will have been provided with.

-Support - If you just need to talk with someone, then the following organisations are here to help:
+Support - if you just need to talk with someone, then the following organisations are here to help:

 - Samaritans - 116 123 (freephone)